pawelwilkosz/azure_questions/README.md

 **3) SaaS: Software As A Service** - delivers full software platform and/or SDK Suite for developers.
 Only what the user needs to do is to make a configuration.
 Scalability & platform is transparent.
 Example: Office 356, Azure IoT Suite
 In SaaS model client is responsible on Data only, the rest of Cloud Stack is in Cloud provider's responsibility
 <a name="azure_services"></a>
+#### Q: Give couple of examples of Paas, SaaS, IaaS on Azure
+A:
+- PaaS:
 #### Q: What's Azure Resource Group?
 A: Resource group is a logical group collector for Azure objects/assets
 ## Azure Services